Sami Mohamed Wafa

 Sami Mohamed Wafa is a retired naturalised Qatari footballer who played as a goalkeeper for Al Sadd and for the Qatar national team on international level.

 Club career

 Wafa played for Al Sadd as a goalkeeper throughout his entire career, being a frequent starter during his years at the club.

 International career

-Wafa played for Qatar from 1973 till 1986, participating in several gulf cup tournaments and World Cup qualifiers, he also helped Qatar reach a third-place finish at the 1974 Gulf Cup.
+Wafa played for Qatar from 1973 till 1986.
+Participating in several Gulf cup tournaments, he made his debut for the national team against Saudi Arabia, the same tournament, he helped Qatar reach the third-place spot at the 1974 Gulf Cup.

 In 1984, he played at the 1984 Asian Cup and subsequently at the 1988 Asian Cup.

 Personal life

 His daughter, Nada Arkaji, is a swimmer who represented Qatar at the 2012 Summer Olympics.